TobiahRex/reactBoilerplate/README.md

   - `npm start` for development server
   - `npm run build` for production server

-  NOTE: I Highly recommend running npm update --save to update package json before running "npm start" or "npm build".
+  NOTE: I Highly recommend running `npm update --save` to update package json before running `npm start` or `npm build`.

 ## NOTE on Reducers:
  This bp's Redux reducer methods rely on the developer to customize the logic to maintain immutability of state.
 This was done _intentionally_ to strengthen developers abilities in manipulating state.
 If this feels cumbersome, I highly recommend using _seamless-immutable_ (refs below) to outsource this process in a very clean, and simple way.